Rurucchi/webgl_render/README.md

 # WebGL Sponza Renderer

-A WebGL renderer built from scratch, GLTF loading, real-time Blinn-Phong lighting and a first-person camera system.
+A WebGL renderer built from scratch, GLTF loading, real-time lighting and a first-person camera system.

 ## Features

 - GLTF scene loading
-- Blinn-Phong lighting model
+- - Cook Torrance GGX lighting model | Blinn-Phong lighting model (has to be switched in the fragment shader)
 - Camera system
 - Raw WebGL